Last updated on August 10th, 2018 at 03:46 pm

-I won’t be covering that in this tutorial.
-Instead, I am going to show you how to start a blog on SiteGround step-by-step with pictures.
+I am going to show you how to start a blog on SiteGround step-by-step with pictures.

 If you’re new to blogging, I know that you’re probably considering starting on a free platform.
 After all who really wants to pay money on something that’s going to take a while to earn money.
 Yes, unfortunately, you’re blog is NOT going to earn you any money right out of the gate.

 However, if you’re going to be monetizing your blog later on down the road, I suggest that you start on a self-hosted blog.
 This will save you the headache of having to migrate to a self-hosted blog later on down the road.

 The cool thing is that you can get a startup plan on a reliable hosting account.
 There’s no reason to overpay for your hosting service when you’re just starting out.

 Of course, if you seriously don’t have the money to pay for a hosting account, then I would go ahead and start on Blogger or WordPress.com.
 Don’t let the lack of funds keep you from following your dreams.

 If you’re ready to start a blog, then I suggest using SiteGround, you can sign up here.
 This is the same hosting company that I use.
 They are awesome and I have no doubt that you will think so as well.

 When I first started my blog, I was hosting at HostGator.
 However, after reading tons of tutorials about the best hosting account for beginners, I made the decision to pack up my site and move to SiteGround.